Buckton Castle: Construction and use

 The earliest castles in England typically were constructed from timber, at least when they were first built, as building in stone was more expensive.
 Paleoenvironmental evidence shows that between the 9th and 11th centuries, the area where Buckton Castle would later be built was cleared of woodland.
 This left little timber, and may partly explain why stone was used as a building material.
 It became more common to use stone in 12th-century castles, and Buckton is amongst the earliest masonry castles in North West England.

 Buckton Castle was probably built in the 12th century and there are three identifiable periods of medieval activity at the site: the initial construction phase, in which the ditch was dug and the curtain wall and gatehouse built; the re-cutting of the ditch and further building work behind the curtain wall; and finally deliberate demolition (slighting).
-Little datable material has been recovered from the site – four sherds of Pennine Gritty Ware broadly date to the late 12th century.
+Little datable material has been recovered from the site – four sherds of Pennine Gritty Ware pottery broadly date to the late 12th century.

 As is the case with many castles – especially of the 12th century – there is no record of how much it cost to build Buckton Castle.
 Based on comparison to Peveril Castle in Derbyshire, where construction of the great tower in 1175–1177 cost £184 according to the Pipe Rolls, it is estimated that the work at Buckton would have cost around £100.
 This was close to the median annual income for a baron in 1200.